-- 1. A drug treatment court shall comply with the 10 key components promulgated by the national association of drug court professionals, which include all of the following essential characteristics: - a) Ongoing close judicial interaction with each participant and supervision of progress for each participant.
-(MCL $600.1060(c)(vii))^2$ - 2.
+- 1. A veterans court shall comply with the modified version of the 10 key components of drug treatment courts as promulgated by the Buffalo Veterans Treatment Court, which include all of the following essential characteristics: - a) Ongoing close judicial interaction with each veteran is essential.
+(MCL 600.1201(1)(g)) - 2.
 An independent and honorable judiciary is indispensable to justice in our society.
 A judge should participate in establishing, maintaining, and enforcing, and should personally observe, high standards of conduct so that the integrity and independence of the judiciary may be preserved.
 A judge should always be aware that the judicial system is for the benefit of the litigant and the public, not the judiciary.
 (Michigan Code of Judicial Conduct, Canon 1)